someobserver/recurgence/README.md

 When understanding suddenly shifts into a new configuration, your nervous system **cognizes** (perceives) the transition before your high-level, conscious realization catches up.
 This has been documented time and again in human experience.

-What researchers call [frisson](/explanations/f/frisson/) arrives as goosebumps, tingling, emotional pressure behind the eyes, or warmth/tingling at the top of your head.
+What researchers call [frisson](/explanations/f/frisson/) arrives as goosebumps, emotional pressure behind the eyes, and warmth/tingling at the top of your head.
 That's your body's own intelligence processing, metabolizing something meaningful you haven't brought into focus.

-Your cognition (mind) hasn't **<small><small>re</small></small>cognized** it yet.
+It's just that your cognition (mind) hasn't **<small><small>re</small></small>cognized** it yet.

 If you're not used to expecting frisson, it can be startling.
 That's completely normal.
+But if at any point you feel overwhelmed by it, **[this is a safety valve](/mirror/backside/)**.

-**That felt sense is detected data.** Always listen to data.
-Pattern recognition happens at levels deeper than deliberate thought.
-The same brain that does your thinking, does your feeling and sensing too.
+**Felt sensations are detected data.** Always listen to data!
+Pattern recognition happens at layers deeper than conscious thought.
+The same neurology that does your thinking, does your feeling and sensing at every level.

 New concepts clicking into place cause your brain to release signaling chemicals to reinforce the new connections.
-If lots of new connections are being made at once, it can feel like a rush and overwhelming at the same time.
+If lots of new connections are being made at once, it can feel like a rush, but overwhelming at the same time.

 Always listen to your body and take care of yourself first.
 You can pause anytime and return to this material later.

-If at any point you feel overwhelmed, [click here](/mirror/backside/).
+Maintain close relationships with people and pets in the interim: resonance with other conscious, biological life is a powerful, field-driven antidote to information overload.
+The [math](/math/09-recurgent-field-equations/07-pathologies-and-healing/#9144_wisdom_as_healing_factor) even [predicts](/math/07-autopoietic-function/#711-coupled-semantic-systems-and-mutual-resonance) it.

 ## The Larger Pattern